prakash118/git-branching-futurama/README.md

 #Step 1:

-install git
+Install GIT

-if git is already installed goto step 2[Step 2:]. if not installed follow the instruction @
+If GIT is already installed goto Step 2.
+If not installed visit the link at https://git-scm.com/

 #Step 2:

-install node
+Install Node

-if already installed goto step 3. if not visit
+If Node is already installed goto step 3.
+If not installed visit the link at https://nodejs.org/

 #Step 3;

-clone the repo then run “git pull --all” to fetch and merge all the branchs
+Clone the repo then run “git pull --all” to fetch and merge all the branchs.

 #Step 4;

-cd into the project and then run “npm install” to install all the node modules
+"cd" into the project and then run “npm install” to install all the node modules.

 #Step 5;

-run “npm install -g grunt-cli” to install grunt globally
+Run “npm install -g grunt-cli” to install grunt globally

 #Step 6;

-run “grunt”
+Run “grunt”

 #Step 7;

-in another tab, “git checkout bender”, “git checkout fry”, “git checkout leela” and “git checkout zoidberg”
+In another tab, “git checkout bender”, “git checkout fry”, “git checkout leela” and “git checkout zoidberg”